Crafter-Y/uni/README.md

 ## Contributing

-If there is anything you want to add, fortk the repo and hand in your PR :)
+If there is anything you want to add, fork the repo and hand in your PR :)

-## License
+## Licens

 CC BY 4.0